 Generally, F1B Goldendoodles are mostly liked by the people.
 The reason is!
 They want to have a puppy that possesses more Poodle traits and fewer Golden Retrievers.
 F1B is actually 75% Poodle and 25% Golden Retriever.

-In addition, many owners claim that F1B doodles are more hypoallergenic than F1 doodles and are more suitable to those who have a fur allergy.
+In addition, many owners claim that F1B doodles are more hypoallergenic than F1 doodles and are more suitable for those who have a fur allergy.

 However, F1 Goldendoodles are 50% pure Poodle and 50% pure Golden Retriever.
 They possess more hybrid strength but less hypoallergenic traits.
 Consequently, F1B doodles are preferable to F1 doodles.